 Step two of locating the right rope gasket for your wood hearth unit is to refer to the owner’s manual for the size of gasket required for your unit.
 Every wood stove and wood insert has an owner’s manual easily found online.
 We like Manuals Lib, this website has nearly every wood stove or wood fireplace insert owner’s manual under the sun.

 Step three of finding the best gasket for your wood stove or wood insert is to determine the length and size of gasket from your owner’s manual.
-(Refer to step 2.)
+(Refer above.)

 Now, it is time to safely install the wood stove rope gasket!